ToniaSchlick/PsyGuide/README.md

 Developers can easily adjust treatment protocols, so that our app always provides the latest most effective information.
 Easy to use, so that medical professionals can focus their energy on patients.

-How to start using the app: *link to website included*
+How to start using the app: http://ec2dev.xeviansoftware.com/#

 How to report a bug: